vilellaj/node-api/README.md

 NODE-API

 This is a simple Nodejs API, using:
-	- MongoDB for persistence
+	MongoDB for persistence
-	- Gulp for task automation
+	Gulp for task automation
-	- Chakram for API testing
+	Chakram for API testing

 How to use:
 Clone the repo and run:

 	npm install

 After that, change the mongodb Uri in database config object at app/config/db.js

 Finally, run:

 	node server.js

 And you can start making requests to the defined routes. :D

 Testing:
 Simple tests were provided, but soon I'll make them better.
-	To test the API run:
+To test the API (since its started) run:

 	mocha

 Task automation:
-	A JSHint task was provided and it can be started (since the API is running) with
+A JSHint task was provided and it can be started with

 	gulp